asuryoprabowo/asuryoprabowo.github.io/_pages/about.md

 Through research, I aspire to bridge two fields within public policy: sustainability and public budgeting.
 My dissertation, "Essays on Natural Disasters and Fiscal Resilience," empirically studies how environmental shocks like weather-related disasters affect state governments' finances, and what actions governments should take to maintain fiscal resilience and sustainability.

-Beyond academia, I've consulted internationally for the World Bank and previously served as an associate director at Indonesia's Presidential Office (UKP4).
+Beyond academia, I've consulted internationally for the World Bank and served as an associate director at Indonesia's Presidential Office (UKP4).

 Email me at [aichiro@cornell.edu](mailto:aichiro@cornell.edu).